DFKI-NI/mobipick_labs/robot_api_up_demo/README.md

 This demo might install a lot, depending on what you already have on your system.
-Your catkin workspace for mobipick, if you don't mind adding further repositories, or a new catkin workspace with only this repository is recommended to start with. [vcs](https://pypi.org/project/vcstool/), [wstool](http://wiki.ros.org/wstool), and Python 3 are assumed to be available.
+Your catkin workspace for mobipick, if you don't mind adding further repositories, or a new catkin workspace with only this repository is recommended to start with. [vcs](https://pypi.org/project/vcstool/) and [wstool](http://wiki.ros.org/wstool) will be installed when needed, ROS and Python 3 are assumed to be available on your system.

 ```bash
 ./install-deps.sh